KazKoboDev/SBCP/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/Kazyyk/SBCP.
+Bug reports and pull requests are welcome.

+Although bear with me, I haven't used GitHub much before so I'll need to read up on pull requests.

 ## License